-The Aglaonema, aka the Chinese evergreen plant, are popular houseplants in homes and offices thanks to its resilient nature and high ornamental value.
+The Aglaonema, aka the Chinese evergreen plant, are some of the most popular houseplants in homes and offices, thanks to their resilient nature and high ornamental value.

-The common name ‘Chinese evergreen’ refers to 21 plants typically grown in subtropical and tropical forests in Southeast Asia.
-These plants belong to the family Araceae and exist in various shades ranging from green to dark green, silver, or gray depending on the species and cultivar.
+The common name ‘Chinese Evergreen’ refers to 21 tropical slow-growing plant species from Southeast Asia’s subtropical and tropical forests.
+These indoor plants belong to the genus Aglaonema from the family Araceae.
+They exist in various shades ranging from green leaves to dark green, silver, or gray, depending on the species and cultivar.

-However, as with any other houseplant, pet owners should check the toxicity of this plant to determine whether or not it’s safe to have around their homes.
-So today, we’re addressing the toxicity of Chinese evergreen when it comes to cats.
+However, as with any tropical plant, cat owners should check this plant’s toxicity to determine whether it’s safe to have around their homes.
+Today, we’re addressing if Chinese evergreens are toxic plants when it comes to cats.

 Is The Chinese Evergreen Plant Safe For Cats?

 No, Chinese evergreen plants are not safe for cats.
-In fact, according to ASPCA, Chinese evergreens are poisonous to cats, dogs, and horses.
+In fact, according to ASPCA, Aglaonemas are poisonous to cats, dogs, and horses.
 This is due to the presence of the toxic principle insoluble calcium oxalates.

 Why Are Chinese Evergreen Plants Toxic for Cats?

-Chinese evergreen plants contain insoluble calcium oxalate crystals, like almost all other plants in the Araceae family – Peace lily, Dumb Cane, Philodendron, and Swiss Cheese plant.
+Aglaonemas contain insoluble calcium oxalate crystals, like almost all other plants in the Araceae family – Peace lily, Dumb Cane, Philodendron, ZZ plant, and Swiss Cheese plant.

-When your feline pet chews on or bites into a Chinese evergreen plant, the plant will release these crystals.
+The plant will release these crystals when your feline pet chews on or bites into a Chinese evergreen.

-Upon tissue penetration, these crystals can irritate the mouth, the GI tract and cause intense pain.
+Upon tissue penetration, these crystals can irritate the mouth, the gastrointestinal tract (GI tract) and cause intense pain.
 In severe cases, they lead to swelling of the upper airway, which results in breathing difficulties.

 What Are The Symptoms of Chinese Evergreen Poisoning?